greenwood-labs/wealth-management/README.md

 #### Greenwood Gnosis Module
 The Module proxy contract is deployed and the Gnosis Vault enables the Module upon instantiation.
 Then, the Module contract can make calls to the Gnosis Vault via `execTransactionFromModule()`.
 Because the Gnosis Vault enabled the module, the execution of the `calldata` can be performed on the Gnosis Vault without requiring a threshold of signers to be met.
 The implementation of the Module can then add on its own custom functionality as a layer on top of the Gnosis Vault.

+#### Greenwood Guard
+The Gnosis Vault and the Greenwood Module contain mulitple invariants that need to be preserved.
+In particular, All Greenwood Multisigs must remain at a 2/3 signer threshold.
+To solve for this, a guard contract is used to check transactions before execution on both the Gnosis Vault and the Greenwood Module.
+All Greenwood Multisigs enable the guard contract to prevent changes in threshold size and in the number of signers on a vault.

+#### Greenwood Multisig Factory
+The factory contract is the gateway to spinning up a Greenwood Multisig for a set of clients and wealth managers.
+The factory contains functionality to deploy a new Gnosis Vault, deploy and enable a Greenwood Gnosis Module Proxy contract, and then set the Greenwood Guard on the Gnosis Vault all in one transaction.

 <p align="center">
     <img
         src="https://user-images.githubusercontent.com/8098163/193352002-ce32eb9a-9a82-4bca-8b8e-07a21de3ecd4.png"